 Are there litter picks near me?

 When is the best time to do a litter pick?

 Apart from the obvious (whenever there is litter), summer is a good opportunity to get out pick litter and get to know your community.
-The added bonus of longer daylight hours and warmer weather will definately help.
+The added bonus of longer daylight hours and warmer weather will definitely help.

 We hope that this has inspired you to start your own litter picking event, helping to make your community slightly nicer!
 If you’d like to read any more interesting articles on all things litter bins, check out the rest of our blog.